A message pops up on your computer, warning you that malware has been detected.

 But if you aren’t sure, question everything.

-Be more skeptical: it’s one skill that can help prevent disasters before they happen, and keep you and your technology safe.
+Be more skeptical: it’s a skill that helps prevent disasters before they happen, and keeps you and your technology safe.

 “Take nobody’s word for it.”2